Sleep Disorders, Women's Health | November 11, 2017 | Author: Naturopath

 Thyroid problems are commonly encountered due to a variety of different reasons.
 Withania has a re-balancing effect on the thyroid and can be useful if there is overactivity and underactivity.
 This is due to its wide-range of actions including sedative, tonic, adaptogen, antioxidant and anti-inflammatory.

-Withania can aid fertility and a 2013 study found that withania can increase semen volume, sperm counts and sperm motility.
+Withania can aid fertility by increasing semen volume, sperm counts and sperm motility.

 Studies conducted in this area have shown very positive results!
 Withania extracts possess the ability to disrupt abnormal cell development and growth.
 In animal studies, withania was found to prevent skin cancer induced by ultraviolet light as well as a decreasing the incidence of tumours and shrinking their size.
 A beneficial role has been also found as an adjuvant treatment during chemotherapy.
 However, it is advised that it is only to be used under professional supervision.